countr/website/content/docs/05-update-cycles.md

 # Update cycles

-We make new updates to Countr every week, however because it takes time to deploy to all of our clusters, we try to group up updates and deploy them together, usually once or twice every week.
+We update Countr every week, however because it takes time to deploy to all of our clusters, we try to group up updates and deploy them together, usually once or twice every week.

 Countr Premium gets updates almost instantly as it's much faster to deploy to one cluster with one shard, versus ten individual clusters with ten shards each.
 This is the primary reason why Countr Premium get features earlier.
 It's a smaller environment that is much faster to deploy to.